Floor Tiling Cost

 • The average cost of laying a tiled floor is around £700.

-• It will take approximately 1 to 2 days to complete.
+• It will take approximately 1 to 2 days to complete depending on the complexity.

 • How much it costs to tile a floor, including different types of floor tiles and their costs.

-• How long you'll need to set aside for laying floor tiles, and what additional jobs you can get done at the same time.
+• How long laying floor tiles takes, and any additional jobs to action at the same time.

 • How much a tiler will charge for different-sized floors.